Mainspring Conservation Trust

 Participants will learn the basket-making process from start to finish, including how to process raw materials for best results.

-Join the Primitive Naturalist Jeff Gottlieb for this 4 hour workshop to learn the basics of invasive plant basket-making!
+Join the Primitive Naturalist Jeff Gottlieb for this 3 hour workshop to learn the basics of invasive plant basket-making!
 No need to merely bad mouth non-native plants, why not find creative and useful reasons to harvest this abundant resource?
 We’ll make beautiful baskets using kudzu, wisteria, and other fast growing, fibrous, nonnative plants.
-This time, we’ll make melon baskets.
+This time, we’ll make Kudzu coil baskets.
 The teacher will provide suggestions, expertise, and guidance on how to build your own unique, artistic piece!
 Class fee is $30, and all materials are provided (though participants are encouraged to bring a sharp pair of pruners if they have them.)
 This class is intended for ages 12 and up.
+Note that the pictures used in this event posting are from a different basket class, and do not depict the coil basket-making process.

 We will use primarily nonnative, invasive plants like kudzu, wisteria, or honeysuckle.
 We may supplement our baskets with additional, commonly-found native plants.

-We will meet in Wildkitchen Supply (567 W Main St, Sylva, NC 28779) in downtown Sylva just before 4:00pm on Tuesday, September 23rd.
-Please plan to arrive 10-15 minutes early to park and get settled, the class starts sharply at 4:00pm.
+We will meet at the Mainspring office (557 East Main Street) in Franklin just before 5:00pm on Tuesday, November 4th.
+Please plan to arrive 10-15 minutes early to park and get settled, the class starts sharply at 5:00pm.
 This workshop will run until 8:00pm.
 Depending on the chosen size of basket, participants will go home with either a small, completed basket, or a medium, partially completed basket.

 This class can be a bit messy!
 We recommend not wearing your Sunday best.

 The basket making process is quite simple, and requires little to no technical knowledge.
-Here, a workshop participant learns how to lash her basket’s frame together using a god’s eye weave.
+We’ll show you everything you need to know.

 « Back to Events